 Geographical Club Award

-The Geographical Club Award provides two awards of £1,000 to support postgraduate students (Masters or PhD) undertaking geographical fieldwork or other forms of data collection in the UK or overseas to advance geographical knowledge or understanding.
+The Geographical Club Award is offered through the Society's Postgraduate Research Awards scheme.
+Each year, two awards of £1,000 are given to support PhD students undertaking geographical fieldwork or other forms of data collection in the UK or overseas to advance geographical knowledge or understanding.
 One award is given for Physical and one for Human Geography.

 No restrictions are placed on research topic or location.
 Project expenses covered by the award can include, but are not limited to, travel, subsistence, equipment and field assistants.